 I work online only using Zoom and charge £55 per session.

 What happens in counselling?
 Counselling can help explain why we think and behave in the ways we do – often repeating patterns that don’t help us.
-A counsellor does not give advice, instead, they help you to untangle your problems so that you can live life more easily.
+A counsellor does not give advice, instead, they help you to untangle your problems so that you can live a happier life.

 About me: I am an experienced counsellor and a Registered Member of the BACP (British Association for Counselling & Psychotherapy).
 I trained as an integrative counsellor, which means I can draw on different counselling models to help people.